Hamuda-Anfoune/AllocationTool/README - MYNOTES.md

 ## TODO:
 -----------------

  * Give GTAs more weight than TAs // Not essential

- * Finalise show functionality for TA preferences

  * Edit the module preferences submission view to add a new div for each new 'used language'